WI-01 Requirement

 • Item Assignee: The person authoring and responsible for the Requirement.
 This organization member is responsible for managing/completing the Requirement lifecycle activities.
 This Item Assignee can change from time to time.

 • Product Managers: The person accountable for the Requirement.
 This organization member leads the product development, defines requirements, and ensures that the product meets customer demands.
-The Product Manager is accountable for the R_equirement_ being correct.
+The Product Manager is accountable for the Requirement being correct.

 • R&D Leads: The person that verifies the Requirement is executable.
 The R&D Lead is consulted to approve that the Requirement is actionable.